-- ▲ The use of primates in animal experiments must end immediately. - ▲ The use of animals for xenotransplantation must end immediately. - ▲ Genetic manipulation (including cloning) of animals must end immediately. - ▲ A deadline must be set to end the "severe" suffering testing category, which may involve such morally reprehensible procedures as forcing an animal to run until he/she becomes exhausted or repeated electric shock treatment to induce a state of 'learned helplessness'. - Following the trade ban on cosmetics tested on animals, animal experiments for household product ingredients and novel food ingredients must now be banned throughout Europe.
-In the UK, despite the government's recent announcement that testing on household products will be banned from October 2015, the ban relates mainly to finished products and there will be no meaningful ban on the testing of ingredients that go into making up the product.
-AWP believes we must urgently close this loophole in the law. - ▲ We seek a ban on all harmful use of animals within biomedical research, toxicity testing and education.
+- ▲ The use of primates in animal experiments must end immediately. - △ The use of animals for xenotransplantation must end immediately. - A Genetic manipulation (including cloning) of animals must end immediately. - A deadline must be set to end the "severe" suffering testing category, which may involve such morally reprehensible procedures as forcing an animal to run until he/she becomes exhausted or repeated electric shock treatment to induce a state of 'learned helplessness'. - A loophole in the law meaning there is no meaningful ban on the testing of ingredients that go into making up household products must be closed. - We seek a ban on all harmful use of animals within biomedical research, toxicity testing and education.
 Only non-harmful use should be permitted.
-Examples include non-invasive observational or behavioural studies of domesticated species, or non-domesticated species within sanctuaries or the wild; the education of veterinary students via participation in beneficial clinical procedures on genuine animal patients; and experimental treatment of animal patients, genuinely suffering from severe, naturally-occurring disease or injury, when conventional treatment is not effective. - Immediate, quantitative, binding targets for reductions in animal use for the UK must be set, with the aim of eventually replacing all harmful animal use with non-harmful or non-animal alternatives. - ▲ Criteria to approve animal experiment licence applications should become harder to meet.
-We want applications for animal experiments to be subject to much stricter requirements, i.e. an extensive and thorough rather than cursory prior review of the relevant scientific literature.
-Applications for experiments that are not deemed to be of significant importance, such as health claims on foods, should not be granted. - A Mandatory, independent ethical review of all experimental protocols should be implemented as a condition of licensing, with ample opportunity for prior, independent and public scrutiny of such protocols.
+Examples include non-invasive observational or behavioural studies of domesticated species, or non-domesticated species within sanctuaries or the wild; the education of veterinary students via participation in beneficial clinical procedures on genuine animal patients; and experimental treatment of animal patients, genuinely suffering from severe, naturally-occurring disease or injury, when conventional treatment is not effective.

-- ▲ The composition of ethics committees must be balanced to allow for more expert animal welfare opinion. - A Mandatory retrospective evaluation should be introduced to assess the degree to which experimental objectives were successfully met, the extent to which animals suffered, to help inform both future research and further experimental licensing decisions. - ▲ Mandatory compliance should be a prerequisite for (public) funding of experiments, license approval, and publication of results, with a range of best practice standards, and each of the 3Rs: replacement, reduction and refinement of animal use implemented before and during experiments.
+- Immediate, quantitative, binding targets for reductions in animal use for the UK must be set, with the aim of eventually replacing all harmful animal use with non-harmful or non-animal alternatives. - A Mandatory, independent ethical review of all experimental protocols should be implemented as a condition of licensing, with ample opportunity for prior, independent and public scrutiny of such protocols. - ▲ The composition of ethics committees must be balanced to allow for more expert animal welfare opinion. - A Mandatory retrospective evaluation should be introduced to assess the degree to which experimental objectives were successfully met, the extent to which animals suffered, to help inform both future research and further experimental licensing decisions. - A Mandatory compliance should be a prerequisite for (public) funding of experiments, license approval, and publication of results, with a range of best practice standards, and each of the 3Rs: replacement, reduction and refinement of animal use implemented before and during experiments.
 These would include: minimum standards relating to animal sourcing, housing, environmental enrichment, opportunities for social interaction for social species, appropriate use of anaesthetics and analgesics (painkillers), animal handling, non-invasive endpoints, and statistical input during experimental design. - ▲ Unwarranted experimental duplication happens far too often and is quite simply unjustifiable.
-We call for mandatory prompt, public sharing of all experimental results, to avoid this sad state of affairs from continuing. - ▲ We are supportive of all efforts to repeal Section 24 of the Animals (Scientific Procedures) Act 1986. - ▲ In the UK and across Europe animal experiments for the development of patents should no longer be permitted. - ▲ Funding for the further development, scientific validation and implementation of alternative methodologies should be substantially increased.
-The UK government must support all moves to provide the EU Reference lab, ECVAM with further support and funding so that the validation process for alternatives can be expedited from taking years to months, and for those alternatives to be applied throughout Europe without delay. - ▲ The UK government must support moves to establish well-funded national Centres of Excellence in the Development of Alternatives to Animal Use, in all EU countries where such animal use exists. - ▲ We call for increased, compulsory training and continuing professional development in experimental best practice standards and alternative methodologies for all animal researchers and technicians. - ▲ The breeding of lab animals and killing of surplus animals must end. - ▲ We believe there is a moral imperative to provide independently-scrutinised sanctuaries, maintained to high welfare standards, funded by industries and sectors using animals, for those animals retired from laboratory animal use, in which such animals shall be housed for the remainder of their natural lives.
+We call for mandatory prompt, public sharing of all experimental results, to avoid this sad state of affairs from continuing. - ♣ We are supportive of all efforts to repeal Section 24 of the Animals (Scientific Procedures) Act 1986. - ▲ In the UK and across Europe animal experiments for the development of patents should no longer be permitted. - Funding for the further development, scientific validation and implementation of alternative methodologies should be substantially increased.
+As the UK leaves the EU, the new validation process for alternatives must be improved so that alternatives can begin to be used without the delays seen in recent years. - A The UK government must support moves to establish well-funded national Centres of

+Excellence in the Development of Alternatives to Animal Use, in all EU countries where such animal use exists.

+- ▲ We call for increased, compulsory training and continuing professional development in experimental best practice standards and alternative methodologies for all animal researchers and technicians. - ▲ The breeding of lab animals and killing of surplus animals must end. - A We believe there is a moral imperative to provide independently-scrutinised sanctuaries, maintained to high welfare standards, funded by industries and sectors using animals, for those animals retired from laboratory animal use, in which such animals shall be housed for the remainder of their natural lives.